sanajitjana/leetcode/p/1535-find-the-winner-of-an-array-game/README.md

-# Find the Winner of an Array Game - [Link](https://leetcode.com/problems/find-the-winner-of-an-array-game/)
+# Find the Winner of an Array Game - <a href="https://leetcode.com/problems/find-the-winner-of-an-array-game/" target="_blank">Link</a>

 ## Question Description
 Given an integer array arr of distinct integers and an integer k.